DNamukhosi/alx-system_engineering-devops/0x00-shell_basics/README.md

 + 9.Delete the directory my_first_directory that is in the /tmp directory
 + 10.script that lists all files
 + 11.script that prints the type of the file
++ 12.script that moves all files beginning with an uppercase letter